 The LRAMVA is a retrospective adjustment designed to account for differences between forecast revenue loss attributable to CDM activity embedded in rates and actual revenue loss due to the impacts of CDM programs.
-The OEB established Account 1568 as the LRAMVA to capture the difference between the OEB-approved CDM forecast and actual results at the customer rate class level.53 Treatment of the LRAMVA is documented in several versions of the CDM Guidelines (2012, 2015, 2021).
+The OEB established Account 1568 as the LRAMVA to capture the difference between the OEB-approved CDM forecast and actual results at the customer rate class level.
+Treatment of the LRAMVA is documented in several versions of the CDM Guidelines- (2012, 2015, 2021).

 In July 2016, the OEB developed a generic LRAMVA work form to provide distributors with a consistent approach to calculate LRAMVA.
-The LRAMVA work form consolidates information that distributors have received from the IESO.
+The LRAMVA work form consolidates information that LDCsdistributors have received from the IESO.

-In December 2016, the OEB indicated in various decisions54 that changes to an approved LRAMVA amount were not permitted.
+In December 2016, the OEB indicated in various decisions that changes to an approved LRAMVA amount were not permitted.
 This policy affects the treatment of verified savings adjustments that may be claimed by distributors.
-If an LRAMVA amount was approved and disposed, the persistence of the savings adjustment(s) may only be claimed on a "go-forward" basis.55 Distributors cannot seek recovery of LRAMVA amounts related to savings adjustments for a year in which the corresponding LRAMVA amount has been approved by the OEB on a final basis.
-For example, if an distributor has received approval of its 2014 LRAMVA balance, excluding 2014 savings adjustments, the distributor must forgo any LRAMVA amounts related to the 2014
+If an LRAMVA amount was approved and disposed, the persistence of the savings adjustment(s) may only be claimed on a "go-forward" basis.
+LDCsDistributors cannot seek recovery of LRAMVA amounts related to savings adjustments for a year in which the corresponding LRAMVA amount has been approved by the OEB on a final basis.
+For example, if an LDCdistributor has received approval of its 2014 LRAMVA balance, excluding 2014 savings adjustments, the LDCdistributor must forgo any LRAMVA amounts related to the 2014 savings adjustments as the 2014 LRAMVA balance was approved by the OEB on a final basis.